 Signs That You Need Alcohol Detox and Treatment

-Alcohol detox is not only for severe alcoholics.
+Alcohol detox centers are not only for severe alcoholics.
 There are many signs and indicators that you may need to get help for your drinking habits and behaviors.
 Self-assessment is the first line of defense before negative consequences begin to make life unmanageable.

 Some of these signs may be easy to recognize in yourself, and others may require an honest assessment from others who are close to you.